Ahmed-jerbi/Ahmed-jerbi.github.io/_pages/about.md

 ### Current Role
 - **Software Engineer @VIOSO, Germany.**\
-I help build cool tech solutions for the world's leader in computer vision for projection mapping.
+I help build tech solutions for the world's leader in computer vision for projection mapping.
 Working on projects around the globe and creating visual systems for media, audiovisual and simulation clients.

 ### Education
 - The hard part: **Industrial Software Engineering graduate @INSAT, Tunisia**

-- The cool part: **Business & Marketing graduate @CCGA, USA** \
+- The fun part: **Business & Marketing graduate @CCGA, USA** \
     Awarded the Thomas Jefferson Scholarship to study in the United States and achieved a double major in Business and Engineering.

 ______________________________________________